Native Coneflowers: A Beginner’s Guide

 Golden Alexander

-other native flowers for the summer
+other native plants for the summer

-Native flowers for the fall
+Native plants for the fall

 Coneflowers are a beautiful and drought-resistant addition to any Mid-Atlantic, Midwest, Northeast, or Southern garden.
 With their range of colors and easy maintenance, they thrive in a variety of environments.
 For $5 or less, you can plant a coneflower garden in no time.
 Easy-to-find coneflowers include Purple Coneflower, Pale Purple Coneflower, and Yellow Coneflower.
 Whether you are an experienced gardener or just starting out, add coneflowers to your landscape and watch wildlife chow down year-round.
 Happy planting!